 So right there you have a big difference — while all three hotels offer basic amenities (non-smoking rooms, restaurant, etc.), the five-star hotel for $592 is the only hotel that offers a swimming pool and airport shuttle.

 This time, you’re going to specify that you only want to see hotels in Vatican City with those two specific amenities — a swimming pool and an airport shuttle.

 When you do that, you get these results:

 This example is easy because there’s only one other choice.
-But note that price on the second hotel — $818.
+But note the price on that second hotel — $818.
 That’s the list price for the Gran Meliá Rome.

+Here’s where the math comes in.
 When you subtract $229 (28%) from $818, what do you get? $589.
 While it’s not $592 down to the penny, it’s well within the margin of error.

-Bingo — that’s the confirmation of the mystery hotel’s identity you’ve been looking for.
-And for corroborating evidence, you know that the Gran Meliá is the only hotel in or near Vatican City that’s in the Priceline inventory and has an airport shuttle and a swimming pool.
+Bingo — that’s the confirmation of the mystery hotel’s identity you’ve been looking for, since you know that the Gran Meliá is the only hotel in or near Vatican City that’s in the Priceline inventory and has an airport shuttle and a swimming pool.

-It’s that easy…not!
+It’s that easy!